-This section recommends actions which could be taken by business associations and professional institutions to help prevent corruption.
+This section recommends actions which could be taken by professional institutions and business associations to help prevent corruption.

 As explained in What is Corruption, GIACC uses the term “corruption” in the wider sense to include bribery, extortion, fraud, cartels, abuse of power, embezzlement, and money laundering.
 Consequently, the discussion in this section applies to all such criminal activity.

-Business associations and professional institutions can play an important role in reducing corruption in the infrastructure sector.
+Professional institutions and business associations and can play an important role in reducing corruption in the infrastructure sector.

 The following actions are recommended to be taken by business associations and professional institutions: